Expunction or Cleaning Your Criminal Record Explained by North Carolina Trial Attorneys

 - Charges that were put on you in error as a result of identity fraud

 Now, even people with convictions for felony possession of cocaine may be eligible for expunction.
+Also, in cases of mistaken identity, expunctions are now automatic and are no longer limited to one per lifetime.

 Outside of getting a case expunged, it is occasionally possible to re-open a criminal conviction and ask the assistant district attorney (or ADA) to consider dismissing it or renegotiating the charge based on some circumstances.
 Call us to talk to an attorney about that possibility.